Kelvinskell/ecs-app/README.md

 4. Commit your changes: git commit -am 'add-some-new-feature
 5. Push to the branch: git push origin new-feature
 6. Submit a pull request

+### Guidelines
+1. include comments directly above the modified or added lines of code
+2. When writing comments, give a space between the hastag and your actual comments. e.g: # This is a comment
+3. Comments ideally should not have a fullstop . at the end
+4. Names for functions should start with a capital letter and should be meaningfully related to its intended action
+5. Finally, be sure to test your code before submitting changes

+To learn more about this project and how you can manually achieve this outcome via the AWS Console, click [Here].